aranw/wifi-qr/README.md

 wifi-qr depends on [qrencode](https://linux.die.net/man/1/qrencode)

-Currently this script only supports macOS.
+Currently this script only supports macOS and linux (with Network Manager).

 Inspired by [wifi-password](https://github.com/rauchg/wifi-password)